Zhishanyan Huiji Temple

 芝山巖惠濟宮

-At the foot of Huiji Temple, you can see a square that resembles a grassland, featuring models of sheep, as if the ancestors used to graze their flocks here.
-Following the steps upward, you pass through a dimly lit forest, with moss growing on the nearby rock walls, giving it an ancient feel.
-Along the way, you will pass through a stone archway, which is a historical relic of Zhishan.
-After this, you will notice that the path opens up significantly.
-After a bend, the road swells into a broad, flat surface, in stark contrast to the previous feeling, where Huiji Temple is situated.
-The people from Zhangzhou brought along their guardian deity, the "Kaizhang Shengwang," when they arrived in Shilin.
+At the foot of Huiji Temple, there is a square that resembles a grassland, featuring models of sheep, giving an impression that ancestors grazed their flocks here.
+Following the steps upwards, one passes through a dimly lit forest, with moss growing on the surrounding rock walls, creating an ancient ambiance.
+Along the way, there is a stone archway, which is a historical relic of Zhishan.
+Beyond this point, the path broadens significantly; after a turn, it opens up to a flat road, which feels entirely different from the previous surroundings, with Huiji Temple situated amidst it.
+The people from Zhangzhou brought their guardian deity, "Kaizhang Shengwang," with them when they arrived in Shilin.
 Legend has it that Zhishan was originally the land of a wealthy man named Huang Shan.
-About two hundred years ago, Huang Chengqing, a relative from Pinghe County in Zhangzhou, brought the incense of Kaizhang Shengwang to Taiwan and hung it on Zhishan.
-Alleged miracles followed, and everyone pooled money together to build Huiji Temple in 1752.
-Shortly thereafter, due to the worship of Guanyin Bodhisattva, it was also known as Zhishan Yan Temple.
-In 1840, Pan Yongqing, a gentry of Shilin, established the Wenchang Shrine on Zhishan and hired teachers to educate the children.
-By 1874, the three temples merged and became collectively referred to as Huiji Temple.
-Nowadays, many visitors come to Huiji Temple, mostly to pray for success in their exams.
-There is a Wenchang pen here.
-Legend has it that if you touch the "Wenchang pen," you will receive blessings.
-As a result, parents often bring their children to touch the Wenchang pen and pray for smooth examinations.
+About two hundred years ago, a relative from Pinghe County, Zhangzhou named Huang Chengqing brought the incense of Kaizhang Shengwang to Taiwan, hanging it on Zhishan.
+It is said that miracles occurred, prompting everyone to contribute funds to build Huiji Temple in 1752.
+Soon after, due to the worship of Guanyin Buddha, it became known as Zhimountain Rock Temple.
+In 1840, Pan Yongqing, a Shilin gentry, established the Wenchang Shrine on Zhishan Rock, hiring teachers to educate children.
+By 1874, the three temples merged and have since been collectively referred to as Huiji Temple.
+Nowadays, many visitors come to Huiji Temple to pray for success in exams; there is a Wenchang brush here.
+It is said that touching the "Wenchang brush" will bring blessings, so parents often bring their children to touch the brush, hoping for smooth exams.

 Recommended Hotel Bookings